chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 checking 11 with 7
 11
 ```

+We understand that 8 is discarded because it is divisable by 2, so we move on to 9 that is not divisable by 2, but it is by 3.
+So, we move on to 10
+that is discarded because it is divisable by 2 and move to 11 which satisfies the condition for 2, 3, 5 and 7 in turn.
+So, we have a match, 11 is
+indeed the 4th prime number.

 ## Implicit Streams
 We call implicit streams the ones that are defined in terms of their own merit and not with procedures that generate elements